sylvqin/RuntimeMeshLoader/README.md

 4. **UE5.5 compatibility issues**:
    - This version has been specifically updated for UE 5.5, but if you encounter API-related errors, check the Unreal Engine release notes for any deprecated functions

+5. **Missing textures or material issues**:
+   - Verify that your texture files follow the naming convention: ModelName_T.png and ModelName_N.png
+   - Check the Output Log for messages about texture loading attempts
+   - Use the new LoadMeshWithTextures helper function which provides better automatic material creation

 ## Limitations
 - Only PNG-formats can be loaded for textures.
 JPG is currently not supported.